New Era Opportunity: Lithium-Ion Batteries

 The convergence of low-cost solar and energy storage will be a boon for investors willing to play this trend.

 How Electric Vehicles Play a Role in the Trend

 The battery has come a long way, especially in the development of electric vehicles (EVs).
 Two decades ago, lithium batteries were too expensive and heavy to power EVs.

 For instance, General Motors unveiled its first EV, the EV1, in 2001.
 The car weighed 3,086 pounds and had a lead-acid battery.
 It could only travel 60 miles on a charge.
 What’s more, the battery’s lifespan was a fraction of the lithium-ion batteries used today, so you had to buy a new one every few years.

 Nowadays, a fully charged lithium-ion battery can drive a 6,000-pound Tesla Model X over 320 miles on a single charge.
 It’s no wonder GM sold only a few hundred EV1s.

 As technology advances, so does battery development.
 The race to produce better electric vehicles has led to big developments in battery chemistry.
 This allows for lighter batteries with higher energy density.
 This new wave of batteries is not only smaller, but safer and longer lasting.

-Prices have dropped 87% over the past decade.
-Analysts forecast they will decline another 50% through the 2020s.
-In fact, the cost of the lithium-ion electric vehicle battery is expected to drop 50% by 2025 from today’s prices.
+Prices have dropped 89% since 2010.
+Analysts forecast they will decline another 34% through the 2020s.
+In fact, the cost of the lithium-ion electric vehicle battery is expected to drop 50% by 2030 from today’s prices.

 Thanks to recent price declines, batteries that power EV motors (called motive batteries) have boomed in the past decade.
 In 2018, motive batteries accounted for 53% of the entire lithium-ion battery market.
 That number has risen 100-fold compared in 2011, accounting for only 2.4% of the world’s total lithium-ion battery output.